Our Motto

 • KKLT prides ourself on our dedication to others and the people we encounter regardless of their situations.

-• We are commitment to our beneficiaries, donors, leukaemia suffers and their families and friends
+• We are commited to our beneficiaries, donors, those blood cancers, their families and friends

 • KKLT believes in the strength of our integrity and aims to showcase this in everything we do.